 Once the order is done, you can:

-- offer to follow you on social networks
+- Suggest they follow you on social networks.

-- ask your clients to subscribe to your newsletter
+- Ask them to subscribe to your newsletter.

-To achieve this, you can use one of the following two free plugins:
+To achieve this, you can use the following free plugin NextMove Lite – Thank You Page for WooCommerce.

-If you’re looking for a premium plugin, you can turn to an official WooCommerce plugin: Custom Thank You Pages ($49, single site use).
+In premium, you can turn to an official WooCommerce extension: Custom Thank You Pages ($49).

-In particular, it will allow you to configure one thank you page per product.
+It will allow you to set up one thank you page per product.

-Let us now turn to one key point, namely….
+Let’s now turn to one key point, being…

-If you do not install a payment method on your shop, you may wait a long time before making your first sales!
+If you do not install a payment method on your shop, you may wait a long time before making your first sale!